Lioness (American TV series): Critical response

 Jim Hemphill of IndieWire praised the cinematography work of Paul Cameron as it "breaks all the cinematography rules" and "in Cameron's hands, even a standard dialogue scene between two actors has extra dynamism and energy that come simply from looking for unorthodox angles or alternating focal lengths in a manner that might seem counterintuitive".

 Reviewer Mike Hale, writing for The New York Times, wrote that the show "turned out to be a moody, suspenseful, textured genre piece with characters you cared about," and that "Sheridan found a form, the action thriller, that suits him better than the western soap operas and contemporary crime dramas that he has produced up to now."
 Initially, when only screening the first episode, Hale wrote the show "looks like an awful lot of other counterterrorism thrillers, with a visceral punch to its action and a ticky-tacky, backlot feel."
 Also based on the first episode, Variety criticized it as "cliché" and "shameless military propaganda".

 On Rotten Tomatoes, the second season has a 90% approval rating based on 10 critic reviews, with an average rating of 7.3/10.

+On Rotten Tomatoes, the third season has a 85% approval rating based on 13 critic reviews, with an average rating of 7.3/10.
+On Metacritic, it has a weighted average score of 76 out of 100 based on 5 critics, indicating "generally favorable reviews".